Shondaland and Netflix’s Bridgerton Offers a Bruised Nation a Story of Hope and Love

-I have never been the girl that wants to go see the latest romcom.
-I have just never found love stories to be interesting in anyway.
-Maybe I’m just too cynical to get caught up in romance and fairytales, or to think that the meet cute is actually cute.
+I have never been the girl that wants to go see the latest rom-com.
+I have just never found love stories to be interesting in any way.
+Maybe I’m just too cynical to get caught up in romance and fairytales, or to think that meet cute is actually cute.
 I typically find romcoms to be rather nonsensical and thus non-interesting.

 I’m definitely a fan of Shonda Rhymes.
 Grey’s Anatomy is one of my top 10 favorite shows and I actually enjoyed Private Practice and Scandal considerably.
 Although, not quite to the extent that I enjoyed Grey’s Anatomy.
 However, this show seemed so far removed from anything that I have ever known her to be associated with and that was something I found quite fascinating and thus made me really want to know more.

 I was shocked when I looked up the historical characters from the show and learned that England did in fact have a Black queen and that England’s past society was not as white as I had always thought it was.
-On top of that the show kept getting crazy amounts of buzz.
-The buzz was at the level to which I could not ignore any longer.
+On top of that, the show kept getting crazy amounts of buzz.
+The buzz was at a level that I could not ignore any longer.
 I had to find out what all the hype was about.

 Despite the show being a historical drama, it is also a very deep love story.
 It is the story of a woman who is willing to risk everything to have true love and a man who has completely turned away from the hope of having it, so much so, that when it is staring him right in his face he can’t even see it.

 Bridgerton is a very timely show for American viewers because our country is trying to find its way back to normalcy, to connection, and to healing from a year fueled by fear, turmoil, and hate.
 Through the show’s two protagonists, you are forced to ask yourself how much is love worth and if can love truly conquer all.